 The Bottom Line

 When you are relocating, never look at the purchase price of a home in isolation.
-You must factor in the local property tax rate to understand the true cost of living.
-Run your exact numbers, utilize state tax dropdown tools, and make sure your out-of-state "deal" isn't actually a financial trap.
+You must factor in the local property tax rate, any Mello-Roos or MUD charges, the homestead exemption you can claim, and the reassessment trigger that comes with your purchase.
+Run your exact numbers with a comprehensive mortgage calculator, research state tax dropdown tools, and make sure your out-of-state "deal" isn't actually a financial trap disguised as a lower home price.